tp1de/ioBroker.ems-esp/README.md

 ## Changelog
-### **WORK IN PROGRESS**
+### 1.0.6 (2022-01-21)
 Adjustments for non-UTF-8 json data from ems-esp Recalculate km200 recordings based on actual no of samples vs. theroretical max. samples

 ### 1.0.5
 * first stable version for ioBroker repository

 ### 1.0.4
 * Prepare for ioBroker repository

 ### 1.0.3
 * Corrections within statistics module

 ### 1.0.2
 * Corrections on km200 energy consumptions

 ### 1.0.1
 * prepare for compact-mode, re-write code

 ### 0.9.8 and 0.9.9
 * Supporting Dallas Sensors on ems-esp gateway

 ### 0.9.7
 * Fixes for IP-adresses

 ### 0.9.6
 * Corrections for writing switchpoints and array-data back to km200

 ### 0.9.5
 * Corrections for different enum-formats in API V3 (text and numbers)

 ### 0.9.4
 * Support for old ESP8266 EMS-ESP gateways and API V2 and new ESP32 with API V3

 ### 0.9.3
 * Polling time for EMS-ESP and KM200 is now a parameter

 ### 0.9.2
 * Adjust for enum formats

 ### 0.9.1
 * Adjust for different boolean formats

 ### 0.9.0
 * Rework Adapter for some statistics and prepare for heating control (under development)

 ### 0.8.0
 * REST API V3 and js-controller v3.3.x and support of influxdb for recordings

 ## License
 MIT License